 If you have received the outcome of an academic integrity breach allegation and you would like to appeal the outcome, please contact our Advocacy team for a free appointment.
 Our experienced team can support you through the process.

-What is an appeal against an academic integrity breach?
+What is an appeal of an academic integrity breach outcome or decision?

-After a Faculty Committee decides the outcome of an allegation of academic integrity breach, they will email you an outcome letter.
-The outcome letter will include information about how the outcome was reached and information about the possibility of appealing the outcome.
+- After a Faculty Academic Integrity Committee decides the outcome of an allegation of academic integrity breach, they will email you an outcome letter.
+This letter will include information about the reasons for their decision and the possibility of appealing the decision/outcome.

 On what grounds can I appeal an academic integrity outcome to a higher committee?

-If you believe that one or more of the grounds of appeal apply and you want to appeal to the University Appeals Committee (UAC), you can lodge an appeal online at deakin.edu.au/students/dean-of-students/student-appeals.
-You will need to submit:
+If you believe that one or more of the grounds of appeal apply and you want to appeal to the University Appeals Committee (UAC), you need to follow the steps outlined here.

 When must I lodge an appeal by?

-You have 20 working days from the date you were notified of the Faculty Committee’s decision to lodge an appeal.
+- You have 20 working days from the date of the Faculty Academic Integrity Committee’s outcome letter to lodge an appeal submission.